- Graduate and Professional

 - Instruction, course manual, and other course materials (including 1-year renewable Raven Pro student license)

 - Airport pick-up and drop-off shuttle service at Dulles International Airport (IAD), the only Washington, DC-region airport for which SMSC provides ground transportation shuttle service.
-Shuttle pick-up date at Dulles (IAD) will be Sunday, April 30 and the time will be 4:30pm (16:30h).
-Individuals whose flight options are limited should plan to arrive the night before (April 29) and book into overnight accommodation in the Dulles-Washington, DC vicinity, so they can meet this Sunday afternoon shuttle.
-Otherwise a taxi can be privately arranged by participant for approximately $140.
-Drop-off shuttle departs from SMSC to IAD on Saturday May 13th at 8am.
+Individuals whose flight options are limited should plan to arrive the night before and book into overnight accommodation in the Dulles-Washington, DC vicinity, so they can meet this Sunday afternoon shuttle.
+Otherwise a taxi can be privately arranged by participant for approximately $140

 - Transportation for course activities